 The learning environment is one that encourages the students to try something challenging, to take academic risks, and to abandon the fear of failure.
 AOS educators are committed to providing students with a challenging, yet nurturing, environment.
-Teachers instill excitement for the discovery of knowledge through motivating students to reach individual goals.
+Through Socratic questioning, teachers instill excitement for the discovery of knowledge through motivating students to reach individual goals.
 Students inherit the sense of enthusiasm the educators convey through a variety of instructional techniques.
 Each student discovers and encourages others' talents and strengths, and each individual talent and strength is celebrated.

 For a better understanding of what our students are learning in the classroom, please click on the logo below to glimpse what AOS expects students to know and be able to do in each subject area and grade level for the current school year.
 Please direct any questions to Alisa Eng, Director of Curriculum and Instructional Support.